 Domain name disputes over who has the right to a internet URL can be a major issue for many trademark owners.
-A good domain name is the life-blood of many business.
-It is an investment in time and a reflection of your brand.
-Sometimes, however, a domain is claimed by someone looking to exploit your goodwill.
-I can assist you to assert and defend your rights in domain name disputes whether filed under the UDRP or the URS systems.
+A good domain name is the life-blood of many businesses.
+However, a domain can sometimes be claimed by someone looking to exploit your goodwill.
+Kunkle Trademark and Legal can assist you in asserting and defending your rights in domain name disputes.

 About Domain Name Disputes

-Whether your mark is being abused or someone else is looking to abuse the domain name arbitration process, I can help you file and respond to domain name claims under the Uniform Domain Name Dispute Policy (UDRP) with both the National Arbitration Forum and or the World Intellectual Property Organization (WIPO).
+Whether your mark is being abused or someone else is looking to abuse the domain name arbitration process, Kunkle Trademark and Legal can help you file and respond to domain name claims under the Uniform Domain Name Dispute Policy (UDRP).

 If you have been served with a complaint for a domain that you own, please keep in mind that you have only twenty (20) days to respond.
 Time is of the essence.